Heythrop Library: Collection

 The library holds over 213,000 volumes, though the reading room at Mount Street only contains 8,000 volumes plus the latest issues of journals the library subscribes to.
 The collection focuses on material in theology, philosophy and some allied disciplines; with particular strong holdings in (Roman Catholic and) Christian theology, philosophy and spirituality (especially relating to Ignatian Spirituality) and the Society of Jesus.
-In the 1980s the Heythrop Library also housed books from the Linacre Centre Library collection.
+In the 1980s the Heythrop Library also housed books from the Linacre Centre Library (the former name of the Anscombe Bioethics Centre) collection.